Austin-Edelman/HackTheHack_RaspiGuide/README.md

 You first need to make sure your [raspberry pi has node and npm installed](https://lindevs.com/install-node-js-and-npm-on-raspberry-pi/).

-For this guide we'll set up a node server on the raspberry pi and have unity connect to it over the local network.
-You could also set up a (free Glitch server)[https://glitch.com/] to connect from any network -- the steps are the same, you'll just need to adjust the Glitch server to be the middleman that receives the messages from the raspi and unity project and sends them along to each other.
+For this guide we'll set up a node server on the raspberry pi and connect to it over the local network.
+You could also set up a (free Glitch server)[https://glitch.com/] to connect from any network -- the steps are the same, you'll just need to adjust the Glitch server to be the middleman that receives the messages from the raspi and unity/web project and sends them along to each other.

 1. cd to the "basicServer" directory and install the associated node modules:
     ```